ShauryaDSA/shaurya_D/README.md

 # shaurya_D
-This is Git and Git Hub
+This is Git and Git Hub.